GSA/sinwebapp/docs/API.md

 - <i>/success</i> - Authenticated Login Splash Page.
 This is where the Angular application enters.

 ## Application API Endpoints
+You must be logged in and authenticated through <i>cloud.gov</i> in order to access any of the endpoints given below.
+The backend tracks the user's login session through a cookie called <b>session_id</b>.
+This cookie is sent in the <i>Set-Cookie</i> response header after the user logs onto the site.

 - <i>/api/user</i> - retrieves information about the currently signed-in user associated with an incoming request.<br>
 > <b>GET RESPONSE FORMAT</b><br><br>
 > { <br>